How far can we go with Amitsur's theorem?: Main supporting lemma

 \end{lemma} \begin{proof} Since $u$ has distance $k+1$ then $u=(f_{1}, f_{2}, \ldots ,f_{k}, f_{k+1}, I, I, \ldots , I)$, where $f_{k+1}\in \{e, P_{1}, \ldots , P_{\beta '}\}$ and by assumptions on $P_{i}$'s we have $f_{k+1}e=f_{k+1}$.
 The first equation follows from Lemma \ref{important5}.
 The second equation follows when we apply Lemma \ref{known3} to $w(n-j, m-k)$. \end{proof}

 Let $M$ be a matrix satisfying Assumption $3$, and let notation be as in Assumption $3$.
 In particular, $H'$ is an algebra generated by matrices from $H$ and an identity matrix, $W$ is the Wedderburn radical of $H$ and $W^{s}=0$.
+Recall that $I$ denotes the identity element in $H'$.